 Outreach and Community Involvement

-Effective outreach efforts.
-Reaching out to the most vulnerable is key even at the stage of population size estimates, as no accurate estimates are possible without established contacts and significant amount of rapport with the affected communities.
+Effective outreach to the most vulnerable is critical even at the stage of population size estimates, as no accurate estimates are possible without established contacts and significant rapport with the affected communities.
 The establishment of contact and rapport is significantly affected by the long history of stigma and discrimination against the key populations, who often belong to some of the most marginalised communities.
-Any HIV interventions or services can only be effective if the affected communities are fully engaged in the outreach efforts, development and delivery of health and other related services.
+For HIV interventions or services to be effective the affected communities must be fully engaged in the outreach efforts, development and delivery of health and other related services.

 CLM Focus: Outreach Efforts